Workshop at TVX 2018

 360° Video Streaming & Storytelling

-From June 26-28, 2018, Fraunhofer FOKUS organizes a workshop at TVX in Seoul, South Korea.
+On June 26, 2018, Fraunhofer FOKUS organizes a workshop at TVX 2018 in Seoul, South Korea.
 It is planned for a full day, starting with a short tutorial (30mins) by the organizers.
-There will be two main sessions: 360° video streaming and 360° storytelling.
-After each session, additional time for discussions is reserved.
+The “360° Video Streaming & Storytelling” workshop is part of the “Workshop day on virtual reality” at TVX 2018.

 The aim of the workshop is to promote the exchange of the latest advances in 360° video streaming & storytelling from both research and industry perspective.